kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 > Note that blog PRs in k/website are dated, and automation will publish future-dated entries.
 This enables a PR process decoupled from blog publication date.
 Once a blog has passed the review process and its after the release day, the PR can be merged and will be published on the date on the blog.

-**Communicate the planned publish date to SIG Docs and the owner of the feature blog**.
-Notify the author in the PR and Slack channels: `#sig-docs-blog`, `#sig-docs` about the schedule.
+**Communicate the planned publish date to SIG Docs**.
+Notify the following Slack channels: `#sig-docs-blog`, `#sig-docs` about the schedule.
 The communications team will assist in coordinating and publishing the feature blogs on schedule.
-> See example [here](https://github.com/kubernetes/website/pull/41924), "this article is scheduled for the 21th of August".

 Please note that the release team will support the blog publication after the release day too.